catalyst/acmeproxy/README.md

 ## Deployment

+You must edit the `settings.py` file in `acmeproxy/acmeproxy` to set SOA details and optionally to enable authentication.
+At present sessions are not used so SECRET_KEY could be left blank, but it is suggested this be set to allow for future use.

 PowerDNS requires that the `Content-Length` header be present in backend responses, so a reverse proxy such as Apache is required.

 ### Example Apache w/ certbot configuration